 1. 7 days are required to clear and prepare the site.
-2. , initiate the excavation process and lay out below ground drainage Cast ground beams and the new ground floor.
+2. Install piles around the basement perimeter, initiate the excavation process and lay out below ground drainage for the basement.
+Cast ground beams and the new ground floor.
 A total of 2 months has been allowed for this stage.
 3. 3-4 months have been set aside for the construction of the superstructure.
-Within this time slot, contractors will also build walls on the slab, erect internal walls / install floors, stairs etc. The installation of the roof, external windows and doors will be undertaken simultaneously.
+Within this time slot, contractors will also build walls on the basement slab, erect internal walls / install floors, stairs etc. The installation of the roof, external windows and doors will be undertaken simultaneously.
 4. It is estimated to take 2 months to undertake the first fix of plumbing, carpentry, electrical works as well as dryline & plaster.
 5. A 2 calendar month timeline has been allocated for the 'final fix'.
 This construction phase is also known as the 'second fix'.
 Contractors will complete carpentry, electrical, coms and plumbing in this timeline.
 Examples of the items to be addressed include the installation of the staircases, wardrobes, bathrooms & kitchens alongside the completion of external works such as cladding, painting, roof tiles and a snagging survey.